Australia's State Aviation Safety Program

 Aviation Policy Group

 Inter-agency cooperation is essential to implementing and achieving consistent policy objectives across government agencies.
 The Aviation Policy Group (APG) was established to ensure effective working relationships across the four agencies involved in aviation policy, regulation and service provision.
-The APG brings together the agency heads of the Department of Infrastructure and Transport, Airservices, CASA and the Royal Australian Air Force (RAAF) on behalf of Defence.
+The APG brings together the agency heads of the Department of Infrastructure and Regional Development, Airservices, CASA and the Royal Australian Air Force (RAAF) on behalf of Defence.

 The Chief Commissioner of the ATSB attends APG meetings as an observer as required, but is not a full member due to ATSB's status as the independent aviation safety investigator.